howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 </Instruction>

-All that's left for you now is deploying these changes to make sure your running Graphcool service gets updated.
+All that's left for you now is deploying these changes to make sure your running Graphcool service gets updated and exposes the new functionality in its API.

 <Instruction>